At DLD we have made the innovative mould for 21st Century #UrbanBoarding.

 Our Grumpy Mule coffee shop has a wide variety of coffee options, snacks, paninis, cookies etc available at an additional cost, significantly cheaper than high street Starbucks branches.

 Boarders are encouraged to be independent, and to explore Central London, but for their own safety, we insist that boarders have the Houseparents’ mobile phone number and the College phone number stored in their phones when they sign out of the boarding house.
 All students must return by the appropriate curfew, and it is mandatory that they attend all meetings or school functions where they may be required.

-Compulsory School Age students (under 16s) must sign out in groups, and they must sign back in to the house in the same groups.
+Compulsory School Age students (those aged under 16 at 1st September of the academic year) must sign out in groups, and they must sign back in to the house in the same groups.

 We have 24 hour security on site, and full fire and lockdown drill procedures in place so that everyone is aware of what to do in the unlikely event of an emergency.

 The School Nurse is available for boarders who are unwell.
 She carries out health checks, registers boarders with the local Health Centre, and administers medication to boarders.
 Parents of boarders are asked to provide details of any medical conditions, allergies etc on application.
 All Houseparents and the Director of Boarding are also first aid trained, and we are fortunate to be right across the road from St Thomas’ Hospital, which also has an Accident & Emergency.

 Our dedicated College Counsellor works closely with the Welfare and Medical staff to support students and staff who may have counselling needs on a one-to-one basis.